dalehenrich/gsApplicationTools/docs/gettingStarted.md

   [ true ] whileTrue: [ (Delay forSeconds: 10) wait ]
 ```

+The `startBasicServerOn:` method forks a process to run the `basicServerOn:` method:
 ```Smalltalk
 startBasicServerOn: portOrNil
   "start basic server process in current vm. fork and record forked process instance. expected to return."